A betta fish purchased from a commercial pet store is lucky if he lives 2-3 years.

 Betta fish, on average, live about 2-3 years when given average care.

-The lifespan of a Betta fish in captivity is influenced by a variety of factors, including tank size and water conditions, but also genetics, diet, and disease.
+How long a Betta fish in captivity is influenced by a variety of factors, including tank size and water conditions, but also genetics, diet, and disease.

 1. Water conditions and maintenance (regular water changes and testing).